felixweyne/ProcessSpawnControl/README.md

 ![Process Spawn Control](media/process_spawn_control.jpg?raw=true)

 ### Technical details
 Process Spawn Control (PsC) uses _Windows Management Instrumentation (WMI)_ to asynchronously get events about newly started processes.
-If the processes is not configured to be ignored, PsC will try to suspend the process by calling the Windows _NtSuspendProcess API_.
+If the process is not configured to be ignored, PsC will try to suspend the process by calling the Windows _NtSuspendProcess API_.
 If the suspension succeeds, a GUI popup is shown to the user.
 For each new process, the process' commandline and parent process is shown.